-A 5 amp, manual-reset circuit breaker is located above the hourmeter.
-The button pops up if the circuit breaker trips.
+A manual reset 5 amp circuit breaker is located above the hourmeter.
+The button pops out if the circuit breaker trips.
 This circuit breaker protects the circuits to the safety switch relays and GHS.
-An auto-reset 30 amp master circuit breaker is located in the rear right hand side of the chassis, and protects the charging system.
+In addition, an auto reset 30 amp master circuit breaker is located in the rear right hand side of the chassis, and protects the charging system.